waltervanheuven/auto-alt-text/README.md

 - [GPT-4V](https://openai.com/research/gpt-4v-system-card)
 - [LLaVA](https://llava-vl.github.io)

 Kosmos-2 and OpenCLIP run locally, and LLaVA can also be set up to run locally.
 GPT-4V requires API access.
-By default, images are resized to 500x500 pixels before inference.
+By default, images are resized so that width and height are max.
+500 pixels before inference.

 ## Setup